rikulo/rikulo-docs/docs/Rikulo_Gap/Fundamentals.md

 #Fundamentals of Rikulo Gap

-[Rikulo Gap](https://github.com/rikulo/rikulo-gap) is the library which bridge Dart program to [Apache Cordova/PhoneGap](http://phonegap.com/)'s JavaScript APIs.
-With the help of the Rikulo Gap library, Rikulo leverages and integrates with the mobile platform allowing you to create native mobile applications and get access to native device resources and services in Dart and HTML5.
+[Rikulo Gap](https://github.com/rikulo/rikulo-gap) is the package which bridge Dart program to [Apache Cordova/PhoneGap](http://phonegap.com/)'s JavaScript APIs.
+With the help of the Rikulo Gap package, Rikulo leverages and integrates with the mobile platform allowing you to create native mobile applications and get access to native device resources and services in Dart and HTML5.

 >Apache Cordova/PhoneGap is a platform for building native mobile applications using HTML, CSS and JavaScript.